electron/governance/wg-releases/issue-playbook/README.md

   * Add `crash` label
   * Add `has-repro-gist` or `has-repro-repo` label
   * Review the repro gist.
 If the crash can be reproduced, add `status/confirmed` label

+## FAQ

+**What's the rough process I should follow when triaging issues?**

+The process is outlined in [our Issue Playbook here (under "Process")](https://github.com/electron/governance/blob/main/playbooks/issue-triage.md#process).

+**How should I use labels?**

+We use labels to determine whether or not the issue has enough relevant information to let a maintainer move forward on fixing it.
+Specifically, the areas we look for are:

+* Incomplete report: `blocked/needs-repro`, `blocked/needs-info`
+* Actionable repro: `has-repro-gist`, `has-repro-repo`
+* Affected version(s): `{version}-x-y` (i.e. `20-x-y`)
+* Reviewed by another maintainer: `status/reviewed`, `status/confirmed`
+* Affected platforms: `platform/all`, `platform/win`, `platform/mac`, `platform/linux`
+* Urgency: `regression`, `crash`

+**What version labels should I add if the issue originates well past supported versions?**

+If you know the version of Electron where the issue began, add that version label.
+If you don't know when the issue began, but it is still affecting the latest version, add all of the current supported version labels.